Director of Athletics

 Other recent upgrades include the installation of a new playing court in the William R. Johnson Coliseum; new football practice fields, new artificial turf in Homer Bryce Stadium, lights for Jaycees Field home of SFA baseball, a new improved grass soccer playing surface and a remodeled Shelton Gym for volleyball.
 A new softball stadium opened in 2010 and a new $450,000 tennis pavilion to house the women’s team opened in the spring of 2008.
 Other improvements during his ten years include remodeled football and basketball dressing rooms, football offices and fieldhouse meeting rooms.

 Hill is also active on the national scene where he just completed a four-year term on the NCAA Division I Football Championship Committee serving as chair in his final year.
 He also is vice president of the Southland Conference Advisory Council and chair of the SLC’s compliance committee.

 In 2011 the National Association of Collegiate Director’s of Athletics named him Under Armour Athletic Director of the Year for the NCAA Football Championship Subdivision West Region.

 The Canadian, Texas, native began his SFA career as sports information director in 1987.
 Hill moved to assistant athletic director for business affairs in 1990 and became associate athletic director for internal affairs in 1998.
 Hill spent 17 years in radio broadcasting prior to joining SFA.
 He continued his broadcast work at SFA as the voice of SFA football and basketball for 30 seasons before becoming athletic director.

 Both he and his wife, Brenda, are SFA graduates.
-Their family includes daughter Alix and her husband Matt and grandson Carter of Dallas; son Stuart and his wife Kathy and grandson, Blake, all of Columbia, MD.
+Their family includes daughter Alix and her husband Matt and grandson Carter of Dallas; son Stuart and his wife Kathy and grandsons, Blake and Aaron all of Woodbine, Maryland.